Benefits of Online NA Meetings (Narcotics Anonymous Online)

 Simply find the meeting you’d like to attend and sign up.
 You will be given login information so you can attend the online NA meeting at the specified time.

-If you feel like you need more than AA, such as inpatient rehab or detox treatment, call 800-926-8143Who Answers? to discuss your options with a treatment specialist.
+If you feel like you need more than AA, such as inpatient rehab or detox treatment, call 866-968-5444Who Answers? to get more info about rehabs near you.

 How Often Should I Attend Online NA Meetings?